 The Division of Research oversees the following units:

 The Office of Sponsored Programs assists faculty in developing grant and contract proposals for financial support of research, instruction and creative activities.
-Services include budget development assistance, interpretation of applicable guidelines and policies, communication with external funding agencies and internal units on behalf of faculty, and administrative support.
+Services include budget development assistance, interpretation of applicable guidelines and policies, communication with external funding agencies and with internal units on behalf of faculty, and administrative support.

 The Office of Research Compliance oversees compliance awareness and accountability within the research culture of the university through assistance, education, and communication.
 The office is responsible for activities involving human subjects, animal welfare, biosafety/biohazards, and research misconduct.

-The University and Industry Ventures assists research faculty, student and staff with the identification and protection of intellectual property.
+University and Industry Ventures assists research faculty, students and staff with the identification and protection of intellectual property.
 The office is responsible for commercializing inventions and creations by moving them from the research and development stage to the implementation phase through relationships with business and industry.
 Commericalization of Boise State intellectual property benefits the University, Idaho’s economy and the public.